vjacquet/WmcSoft/notes/cloning.md

             return Clone(Cloning.SuggestDeep);
         }

-The strategy can simply be defined as type markers, so the intent is clearly state in the signature of the method.
+The strategy can implemeted with type markers, so the intent is clearly state in the signature of the method.

     public static class Cloning
     {